Handbook of the Mammals of the World: Opinions

 The handbook has had a mixed reception.
 In particular, the taxonomic system that has been used for the prominent family Bovidae (Volume 2) is not generally accepted.
 Heller et al. have argued that the revised bovid species list, which doubled the amount of recognized bovid species, is based only on one primary source.
 This increase was mainly due to an expanded species concept (PSC concept), not on newly available data sets.
 For example, the handbook distinguishes 11 species of klipspringer, but the morphological variations within each of these proposed species are often greater than between them.
 In addition, the taxonomy is criticised as inconsistent, since many taxa, such as the different giraffe forms, are treated as subspecies of a single species, despite the fact that some are clearly distinguishable.
 Heller et al. warn that taxonomic inflation of species could impede conservation efforts.

-Illustrated Checklist of the Mammals of the World Volume 1 and 2
+The Illustrated Checklist of the Mammals of the World Volumes 1 and 2 (published in September 30, 2020)

-This illustrated checklist incorporates all the species from Handbook of the Mammals of the World (HMW), along with updates in taxonomy, conservation status and distributions maps when needed.
+This illustrated checklist incorporates all the species from Handbook of the Mammals of the World (HMW), along with updates in taxonomy, conservation status and distribution maps when needed.
 Each species account is shorter, with the accounts including common names in English, French, German, and Spanish, the IUCN Red List Conservation Category, Taxonomic notes, and a list of recognised subspecies, in a very similar format to HBW and BirdLife International Illustrated Checklist of the Birds of the World.
-Split into two volumes, these books contain all known mammal species, split into 27 orders, 167 families, 1,343 genera, 6,554 species, with 104 being extinct and 19 domesticated.
+Split into two volumes, these books contain all known mammal species, split into 27 orders, 167 families, 1,342 genera, 6,647 species, with 107 being extinct and 20 domesticated.
 They also feature more than 7,250 illustrations, including 800 new ones of primates and more than 100 of other groups.
-It was published in September 2020.
+It was published in September 30, 2020.